WhatFor/Testing-Guidelines/README.md

 		}
 	}

 In a similar way, we don't want to be using real EF database contexts either - imagine running tests that insert data into a database on a production database - Oops!
-Luckily EF offers the ability to instatiate a new, in-memory database context for your integration tests.
+Luckily EF offers the ability to instantiate a new, in-memory database context for your integration tests.
 Be aware that this is still spinning up a database and is such external code, so you'll only want to use this for integration tests - not your unit tests - but is still incredibly useful!

 	[TestClass]
 	public class CustomerController